sparkfun/SparkFun_Spectral_UV_Sensor_AS7331/docs/hardware_overview.md

         How to Work with Jumper Pads and PCB Traces</a>
 	</p>

 The boards have three solder jumpers labeled <b>PWR</b>, <b>A0</b>, and <b>A1</b>.
 The PWR jumper completes the power LED circuit.
-Open it to disable the Power LED to help reduce boards' current consumption.
+Open it to disable the Power LED to help reduce the current consumption.
 The A0 and A1 solder jumpers control the AS7331's I<sup>2</sup>C address.
 They default to tie both address pins to Ground to set the I<sup>2</sup>C address to <b>0x74</b>.
 The table below outlines the jumper positions for the four available I<sup>2</sup>C addresses:

 <div class="grid" markdown>